 Getting started growing your own portobello mushrooms at home isn’t at all expensive.
 The basic supplies are quite cheap, and chances are high that you can obtain everything locally.

-The mushroom grower in this video takes you through the entire process performed via one method.
+The mushroom grower in the video below takes you through the entire process performed via one method.
 She shows everything from preparing the portobellos for making spore prints, to creating a growing container.

 If you enjoy growing mushrooms once you get started, you might consider becoming more serious about it by selling them to local shops or at your farmer’s market.
 Buy a good book on mushroom cultivation, explore other growing techniques, and have a chat with other mushroom farmers to expand your horizons.

 You could also think about getting in touch with professional mushroom farmers for advice and tips.
-Most farmers are happy to help, many of them having started out right where you are in the beginning.
+Most farmers are happy to help, many of them have started right where you are in the beginning.

 Can you grow portobello mushrooms in coffee grounds?

 Coffee grounds are an excellent growing material for homegrown mushrooms including portobellos.
 The grounds need to be pasteurized which you can do at home with boiling water.
 Then you mix them with sawdust or straw to make an ideal growing substrate for portobello.
 See the full instructions above.